 The evidence needed might include:

-- a statement from you quoting the feedback showing that it appears that the marker has failed to mark part of your work, (for example, the feedback says that you did not mention a point that you have covered in your work )
+- a statement from you quoting the feedback showing that it appears that the marker has failed to mark part of your work, (for example, the feedback says that you did not mention a point that you have covered in your work); or

-- a copy of the feedback and a statement from you explain why it does not address points in your work
+- a copy of the feedback and a statement from you explaining why it does not address points in your work, giving examples; or

 When your work has been remarked, if there is a difference between the original mark and the second mark, the Director of Learning and Teaching for your School will adjudicate and award a mark.
 Remember, this could be lower than your original mark.

 If your ability to study, complete coursework or exam performance is negatively affected by external factors outside your control this is known as an “extenuating circumstance”.
-If your performance is, or is likely to be affected by extenuating circumstances, it is essential to let the University know as soon as you can so that they can be taken into account when decisions are made about matters such as time extensions, academic results or progression.
-To find out more about what you need to do, download a copy of our information leaflet here
+As a UEA student, if your performance is, or is likely to be affected by extenuating circumstances, you have the right to ask for those to be taken into account when your work is being assessed.
+It is essential to let the University know as soon as you can about any issues so that they can be taken into account when decisions are made about matters such as time extensions, academic results or progression.

-During April and May we run workshops to help with completing EC forms in the run-up to the exam period.
+During April and May we run workshops to help with reporting ECs in the run-up to the exam period.
 Experienced advisers explain everything you need to do and how to put your evidence together, plus answer any questions you have.
-Look out for dates and times.

 Making an Academic Complaint

 If you think you’re been think you’ve been treated unfairly on your course or if you’re unhappy with the University’s academic facilities such as the library and IT resources there is a procedure that allows you to complain.
-This leaflet outlines that procedure and how to use it.
+Download this leaflet to find out about that procedure and how to use it.

-If you need to take an extended break from your studies because of health, personal or other problems, you can apply to intercalate.
-This information sheet explains how to apply and outlines the main things you need to consider before deciding to apply.
+If you need to take an extended break from your studies because of health, personal or other problems, you can apply to interrupt your studies.
+This advice (su) information guide explains

 Tips on writing an effective supporting statement